 As a rule, most engines only need about 10 PSI of oil pressure for every 1,000 RPM of engine speed.
 Oil pressure will read higher than normal when a cold engine is first started because the oil is thick.
 Oil pressure will gradually drop as the engine warms up and the oil thins out.
 So normal oil pressure on a warm engine cruising down the highway is typically 30 PSI up to 45 PSI.

-The first thing you should do if any of these symptoms occur is to stop your car, turn off the engine, let it sit for a few minutes, then check the oil level on the dipstick.
+If your oil warning light is on or your oil pressure gauge is reading low, the first thing you should do is stop your car, turn the engine off, let it sit for a few minutes, then check the oil level on the dipstick.
 If the oil level is at or below the ADD line, add a quart of oil to bring the level back up to the full mark.
 Add as much oil as is needed to raise the level to the full mark.
 Then restart the engine.
 If the warning light remains on, or the oil pressure reading does not climb back up to its normal range, or the engine noise does not go away, you may have a bad oil pump.

 The other possibilities include a bad oil pressure sending unit, or a problem with the oil pressure warning light circuit or oil pressure gauge.